-Based on experience and the lack of any previously recorded fossils from the area, it is extremely unlikely that any fossils would be preserved in the overlying soils of the Quaternary.
-There is a very small chance that fossils may occur below the soils, in the shales of the Volksrust Formation so a Fossil Chance Find Protocol should be added to the EMPr.
-If fossils are found by the environmental officer, or other responsible person once excavations for foundations and infrastructure have commenced then they should be rescued and a palaeontologist called to assess and collect a representative sample.
-The impact on the palaeontological heritage would be low, so as far as the palaeontology is concerned, the project should be authorised.
+Based on experience and the lack of any previously recorded fossils from the area, it is extremely unlikely that any fossils would be preserved in the overlying soils of the Quaternary or in the Jurassic dolerite.
+There is an extremely small chance that fossils may occur in the shales or mudstones of the Volksrust Formation so a Fossil Chance Find Protocol should be added to the EMPr.
+If fossils are found by the environmental officer, or other responsible person once excavations for foundations, infrastructure and amenities have commenced then they should be rescued and a palaeontologist called to assess and collect a representative sample.
+The impact on the palaeontological heritage would be extremely low, so as far as the palaeontology is concerned, the project should be authorised.